 Prepare Hebron shada: Dibs with chopped walnuts, olive oil, nutmeg, cardamom and cinnamon.

-The last is the simplest, but will drive your palate crazy: mix with tehini and spread on a slice of bread.
+The last option is the simplest (but will drive your palate crazy): mix with tehini and spread on a slice of bread.

-Keep in a cool, dry place for up to six months.
-It can be stored in the freezer for another six months.
+Keep in a cool, dry place for up to 12months.